rust-lang/rust/text/1522-conservative-impl-trait.md

 ### Compatibility with conditional trait bounds

-On valid critique for the existing `impl Trait` proposal is that it does not cover more complex scenarios, where the return type would implement one or more traits depending on whether a type parameter does so with another.
+One valid critique for the existing `impl Trait` proposal is that it does not cover more complex scenarios where the return type would implement one or more traits depending on whether a type parameter does so with another.

-For example, a iterator adapter might want to implement `Iterator` and `DoubleEndedIterator`, depending on whether the adapted one does:
+For example, an iterator adapter might want to implement `Iterator` and `DoubleEndedIterator`, depending on whether the adapted one does:

 ```rust